-The book discusses the seemingly contradictory interplay between the national and European institutions and law resulting from the crisis, arguing that the anti-crisis exceptionality constitutes the matrix of the new normality of the reformed European economic governance.
+It discusses the seemingly contradictory interplay between national and European institutions and the law resulting from the crisis, arguing that the anti-crisis exceptionality constitutes the matrix of the new normality of the reformed European economic governance.

-The author carries out a critical analysis of the new economic governance and its case-law with constant references to relevant political episodes, key economic figures and to the lax preceding modes and rules.
-The author also offers deep insights into the Greek adjustment program and into the crisis-related Greek and Portuguese constitutional case-law, presented in comparison with the German and French case-law
+The author carries out a critical analysis of the new economic governance and its case-law with regular reference to relevant political episodes, key economic figures and to the hitherto lax modes and rules.
+The author also offers deep insights into the Greek adjustment programme and the crisis-related Greek and Portuguese constitutional case-law, presented in comparison with the German and French case-law.

 The book concludes with a critical overview of the profound mutations in the role of national Constitutions, instigated by the new European economic governance, and the emergence of a democratically deficient meta-constitutional mode of functioning of both the European institutions and national Constitutions.